 Most nationalities need a visa to enter Vietnam, except for several European passport holders, such as citizens from the UK, France, and Germany.
 If you’re from one of these countries, consider yourself lucky, because you can enter Vietnam 15 days visa-free.

 For the rest, chances are high you’ll need to apply for a visa beforehand.
-While some countries’ citizens can apply for a visa online (read more about it here), South Africans need to apply in person at the nearest Vietnam embassy.
+While some countries’ citizens can apply for a visa online (read more about it here or use iVisa to sort everything for you), South Africans need to apply in person at the nearest Vietnam embassy.
 It’s definitely a bit of a mission, but the effort will be worth it – especially since you’ll get to experience one of the most beautiful places in Asia!

 4. Know how to get in and out